MBACP, FdSc Integrative Counsellor

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-I offer an initial 45 minute FREE assessment, with no obligation, in order that we can both be comfortable working together.
+I offer an initial FREE 1 hour consultation, with no obligation, in order that we can both be comfortable working together.

 1 hour counselling session = £50 (Face-to-face/ Skype/ Telephone).

 When I work

 The therapy room is comfortable, welcoming and informal.